How to (Un-) Quantum Mechanics: Clifford Algebras

 Dirac's theory is required to provide Lorentz covariance, to explain the spin, the gyromagnetic ratio and essential parts of the hydrogen spectrum.
 The Dirac equation is the basis of QED and QFT.
-In the current approach it is Dirac's theory that underlies most of modern physics and it is therefore annoying that students must first and sometimes exclusively undergo the brainwashing~\footnote{ Murray Gell-Mann is quoted with the following words: ``The fact that an adequate philosophical presentation [of quantum physics] has been so long delayed is no doubt caused by the fact that Niels Bohr brainwashed a whole generation of theorists.''~\cite{GellMann}.} of textbook QM before they have the chance to understand that this formalism is essentially classical~\footnote{The author heart about the fact that the {\it dynamics} governing the time evolution of Quantum theory is indeed {\it classical} for the first time during his PhD, 1998 or 1999, in a talk given by John Ralston at DESY in Hamburg.
+Furthermore both, special relativity and quantum mechanics, are required to solve problems inherited from Maxwell's electrodynamics, the former to provide Lorentz covariance and the latter to solve the problem of the stability of atoms.
+It is true that Schr\"odinger's equation is often more useful than Dirac's equation in order to solve textbook problems, but it is the wrong reference when one aims to understand the fundamentals of QM.
+It is therefore annoying that students must first and sometimes exclusively undergo the ``brainwashing''~\footnote{Murray Gell-Mann is quoted with the following words: ``The fact that an adequate philosophical presentation [of quantum physics] has been so long delayed is no doubt caused by the fact that Niels Bohr brainwashed a whole generation of theorists.''~(See page 253 in Ref.~\cite{Becker}).} of textbook QM before they have the chance to understand that the {\it formalism}, at least the part that can be understood, is fully classical~\footnote{The author learned about the fact that the {\it dynamics} governing the time evolution of quantum theory is essentially {\it classical} for the first time in 1998 or 1999, in a talk given by John Ralston at DESY in Hamburg.
 The title of the talk was ``Spin and the well-dressed Quark''.
-Like F. Strocchi in 1966, Ralston argued that the time-dependent part of Schr\"odinger's equation is identical to Hamilton's equations of motion~\cite{Strocchi,Ralston1989}.}.
-It is annoying that most textbooks on quantum theory do not treat the Dirac equation at all or just briefly as a kind of addendum, in the last chapter or the second volume.
+Like F. Strocchi in 1966, Ralston argued that the time-dependent part of Schr\"odinger's equation is identical to Hamilton's equations of motion~\cite{Strocchi,Ralston1989}.
+Many other authors found classical structures within quantum theory~\cite{Heslot,Gray1994,Gosson2001,GossonHiley} and/or vice versa.}.
+It is an oddity that most textbooks on quantum theory do not treat the Dirac equation at all -- or just briefly as a kind of addendum, typically in the last chapter or in the second volume.
+But quantum theory can not be fully understood using Schr\"odinger's equation alone.